LSH9832/edgeyolo/README.md

 </details>

 ## Coming Soon
-- **train code.** After our paper is released on arXiv, we will publish train code.
+- **train code.** After our paper is released, we will publish train code.
-- **evaluate code.** After our paper is released on arXiv, we will publish evaluate code.
+- **evaluate code.** After our paper is released, we will publish evaluate code.

 ## Quick Start
 ### setup